naomiHauret/lfgho-hackathon-2024/src/content/docs/01-about.md

 - [x] Easy setup and seamless integration with pre-existing websites
 - [x] Quick comprehension and user-friendliness for developers accustomed to fundamentally different front-end frameworks

-The future is at the crossroads of boring web2 and edge web3, and **this is why tools like `ghooey` are indispensable.**
+The future is at the crossroads of boring web2 and edge web3. **This is why tools we need to build developer toolkits like `ghooey`.**

 ## _What_ is `ghooey` ?